Ubeidiya prehistoric site

 Ubeidiya (العبيدية; עובידיה), some 3 km south of the Sea of Galilee, in the Jordan Rift Valley, Israel, is an archaeological site of the early Pleistocene, c.
 1.5 million years ago, preserving traces of one of the earliest migrations of Homo erectus out of Africa, with (as of 2014) only the site of Dmanisi in Georgia being older.
 The site yielded hand axes of the Acheulean type, but very few human remains.
 The animal remains include a hippopotamus' femur bone, and an immensely large pair of horns belonging to a species of extinct bovid.
 The site was discovered in 1959 and was first excavated between 1960 and 1974.

-The site is distinct from nearby Tell Ubeidiya.

 Etymology

 1940s Survey of Palestine map showing the location of the historic village site (today known as Tell Ubeidiya) and the prehistoric site discovered in 1959.

 The prehistoric site is named for Ubeidiya, Tiberias, which was centered on Tell 'Ubeidiya but depopulated during the 1947–1949 Palestine war.

 The name Ubeidiya may be derived from the biblical name Obadiah; it appears on the surface to be a adjectival form of a diminutive of South Levantine Arabic abeed "slave."
 Abeed is the Arabic word for slave.